Planning for an Azure File Sync (preview) deployment

 - BitLocker encryption

-- Azure Rights Management Services (Azure RMS) (and legacy Active Directory RMS)
+- Azure Information Protection, Azure Rights Management Services (Azure RMS), and Active Directory RMS

 Azure File Sync is known not to work with: